 The secular story versus the cyclical story

-The cyclical side is different.
-Builders are very cyclical stocks.
+The cyclical side is different—the builders are very cyclical stocks.
 This means when times are bad, they trade at very high multiples.
 When earnings are great, they trade at single-digit multiples.
-So you could get it right about earnings only to see multiple compression offset the earnings.
-While KB Home (KBH) could experience high earnings growth, it’s not a “growth stock” the way Twitter (TWTR) is.
-It will never command the type of multiple that Twitter will when it eventually earns money.
-This same analysis applies to other builders, like D.R.
-Horton (DHI), Lennar (LEN), PulteGroup (PHM), and Toll Brothers (TOL).
+So an investor could get it right about earnings only to see multiple compression offset the earnings.
+While KB Home could experience high earnings growth, it’s not a “growth stock” the way Twitter (TWTR) is, and it will never command the type of multiple that Twitter will (when it eventually earns money).